Putting AUVI-Q to the test:

 You are leaving www.auvi-q.com

-All patients with commercial insurance, including those with high-deductible plans, can get AUVI-Q® (epinephrine injection, USP) in 2 easy steps through the direct delivery service.
-To get started, simply download and fill out your information, then bring the form to your physician to complete.
+All eligible patients with commercial insurance, including those with high-deductible plans, can get AUVI-Q® (epinephrine injection, USP) in 2 easy steps through the direct delivery service.
+To get started, simply download and fill out your information, then bring the form to your physician and/or designated retail pharmacies to complete.

 Please see full terms and conditions.